-FORM 20-F REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR (g) OF THE SECURITIES EXCHA ANGE ACT OF 1934 X OR ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT (For the fiscal year ended March 31, 2013.
-DF 1934 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE AGE For the transition period from to to CT OF 1934 OR SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE Date of event requiring this shell company report: GE ACT OF 1934 Commission file number 001-34541 China Cord Blood Corporation (Exact name of the Registrant as specified in its charter) Cayman Islands (Jurisdiction of incorporation or organization) 48 th Floor, Bank of China Tower 1 Garden Road Central, Hong Kong S.A.R.
+REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR (g) OF THE SECURITIES EXCHANGE ACT OF 1934 OR X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended March 31, 2014.
+OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to OR SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Date of event requiring this shell company report: Comr nission file number 001-34541 China Cord Blood Corporation (Exact name of the Registrant as specified in its charter) Cayman Islands (Jurisdiction of incorporation or organization) 48th Floor, Bank of China Tower 1 Garden Road Central, Hong Kong S.A.R.
 (Address of principal executive offices) Albert Chen +852 3605 8180 albert.chen@chinacordbloodcorp.com 48 th Floor, Bank of China Tower 1 Garden Road Central, Hong Kong S.A.R.
-(Name, Telephone, E-mail and/or Facsimile Number and Address of Company Contact P erson) Securities registered or to be registered pursuant to Section 12(b) of the Act: , Title of each class Name of exchange of Ordinary Shares, \$0.0001 par value New York Sto 0 Ordinary Shares, \$0.0001 par value New York Sto ock exchange None (Title of Class) Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act: N Jone.
-On March 31, 2013, the issuer had 73,003,248 shares outstanding.
-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securitie s Act.
-Yes □ No ⊠ of the S If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reposecurities Exchange Act of 1934.
-Yes □ No ☒ orts pursuant to Section 13 or 15(d) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) luring the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and ements for the past 90 days.
-Yes \boxtimes No \square period that the registrant was required to submit and post such files).
-Yes \boxtimes No \square filer and large accelerated filer" in Rule 12b-2 of the Exchange Act. ☐ Large Accelerated filer ☒ Accelerated filer ☐ Non-accelerated filer Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing: ⊠USC GAAP [International Financial Reporting Standards as issue International Accounting Standards Board d by the follow.
-If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow. \square Item 17 \square Item 18 No ⊠ If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes
+(Name, Telephone, E-mail and/or Facsimile number and Address of Company Contact Person) Secur ities registered or to be registered pursuant to Section 12(b) of the Act: Title of each class Name of exchange on which registered Ordinary Shares, \$0.0001 par value New York Stock Exchange Secur ities registered or to be registered pursuant to Section 12(g) of the Act.
+None (Title of Close) (Title of Class)

+Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act: None.
+On March 31, 2014, the issuer had 73,0 03,248 shares outstanding.
+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of 'the Securities Act. ☐ Yes ☒ No If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursu Section 13 or 15(d) of the Securities Exchange Act of 1934. istrant (1) has filed all reports required to be filed by Section 12 months (or for such shorter period that the registrant equirements for the past 90 days and (2) has been subject to such thing h equirements for the past 70 days. ĭ Yes □ No Interactive Data File required to be sub- Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files). processing 12 months (or for such shorte r period that the regionant was required to submit and post ¥ Yes □ No istrant is a large accelerated filer, an accelerated filer or a need filer" in Rule 12b-2 of the Exchange Act. on-accelerated filer.
+See definition Large accelerated filer □ Accelerated filer ⊠ Non-accelerated filer □ Indicate by check mark which basis of a accounting the registrant has used to prepare the financial s tatements included in this filing: US GAAP ⊠ International Financial Reporting Standards as issued by the International Accounting Standards Board □ Other □ e to the previous question, indicate by check mark which fi nancial statement item the registrant has elected to follow. ☐ Item 17 ☐ Item 18 1 neck mark whether the registrant is a shell company (as def ined in Rule 12b-2 of the Exchange Act). □ Ves ⊠ No.